By Gabriel Andre – Art in Tanzania internship

 Þ Health sector

 Most economic sectors will be affected by climate change (agriculture, energy, fishing, etc.) and the impact on those sectors will result in many adverse effects on the human health of the Tanzanian population.
-With 80% of the population living in local agriculture, most of them won’t be able to feed themselves, and starvation will become familiar through the years.
-Because of this malnutrition, many will be inclined to face communicable or non-communicable diseases.
+With 80% of the population living in rural areas, most of them will not be able to feed themselves, and starvation will become increasingly familiar over the years.
+Due to this malnutrition, many individuals will be more susceptible to contracting communicable or non-communicable diseases.
 According to the World Bank data, 54% of causes of death in Tanzania were caused by infectious diseases and maternal, prenatal and nutrition conditions.

 Malaria is still also a significant issue in Tanzania.
 In 2018, the incidence of Malaria was 124 per 1000, which represents 7.4 million people at risk.
-The rise of tropical temperatures and floods will increase the mosquito population and, therefore, the risks of obtaining yellow fever, malaria, Zika virus, chikungunya and many others.
+The rise in tropical temperatures and floods will increase the mosquito population, and therefore, the risks of contracting yellow fever, malaria, Zika virus, chikungunya, and many other diseases.

-Finally, according to the RCP 8.5 scenario, poverty will increase consequently, and the population won’t be able to face massive floods.
-With 49% of the population living under 1.90$ per day, with houses on the ground and only a sheet of metal as a roof, we can easily imagine the catastrophe.
+Finally, according to the RCP 8.5 scenario, poverty will increase, and consequently, the population will not be able to face massive floods.
+With 49% of the population living on less than $1.90 per day, with houses on the ground and only a sheet of metal as a roof, we can easily imagine the catastrophe.

-In conclusion, if Tanzania takes the pathway of green energy, which means avoiding coal and oil, the two primary used fossil energies, and if the government implements a massive environmental sensibilization campaign, Tanzania could likely face the RCP 2.6 scenario.
-As always, the biggest drivers of gas emissions are the public and private sectors; some have to give an example.
-Otherwise, the country will face, in the worst case, the RCP 8.5 scenario.
-As seen before, these scenarios will be a disaster for a developing country, such as Tanzania, which faces extreme events and unbearable conditions.
+In conclusion, if Tanzania adopts the pathway of green energy, which means avoiding coal and oil, the two primary fossil fuels used, and if the government implements a massive environmental sensitisation campaign, Tanzania could likely face the RCP 2.6 scenario.
+As always, the public and private sectors are the biggest drivers of gas emissions; otherwise, the country will face, in the worst case, the RCP 8.5 scenario.
+As seen before, these scenarios would be a disaster for a developing country like Tanzania, which faces extreme events and unbearable conditions.

 Similar Posts